 Oh, to have been a fly on the wall, during Tuesday’s Board of Directors meeting at Cardinal… We will definitely need to request the meeting minutes!

-Posted on October 20, 2017, in "Single State Agency", Access to Care, Accountability, Audits, Behavioral health, Beth Wood, Budget, Cardinal Innovations, CenterPoint, DHHS, EastPointe, Gordon & Rees, Health Care Providers and Services, Knicole Emanuel, Legislation, Managed Care, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Contracts, Medicaid Funds, Medicaid Providers, Medicaid Recipients, Medicaid Services, Medicaid Spending, North Carolina, Office of State Auditor, Tax Dollars, Taxes, Taxpayers and tagged Behavioral health, behavioral health care, Beth Wood, Cardinal, Cardinal CEO, Cardinal Innovations, Department of Health and Human Services, DHHS, Managed care, Managed Care Organizations, Mandy Cohen, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Behavioral Health, Medicaid Tax Dollars, Mental Health Services, Misuse of Medicaid Funds, North Carolina, Richard Topping, State Auditor, Tax Dollars, Topping.
+Posted on October 20, 2017, in "Single State Agency", Access to Care, Accountability, Behavioral health, Beth Wood, Budget, Cardinal Innovations, CenterPoint, EastPointe, Health Care Providers and Services, Knicole Emanuel, Legislation, Managed Care, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Contracts, Medicaid Funds, Medicaid Providers, Medicaid Recipients, Medicaid Services, Medicaid Spending, Medicare and Medicaid Provider Audits, NC DHHS, North Carolina, Office of State Auditor, Tax Dollars, Taxes, Taxpayers and tagged Behavioral health, behavioral health care, Beth Wood, Cardinal, Cardinal CEO, Cardinal Innovations, Department of Health and Human Services, Managed care, Managed Care Organizations, Mandy Cohen, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Behavioral Health, Medicaid Tax Dollars, Mental Health Services, Misuse of Medicaid Funds, NC DHHS, North Carolina, Richard Topping, State Auditor, Tax Dollars, Topping.
 Bookmark the permalink.
 2 Comments.